Nebraska Revised Statute 77-1307

 77-1307.

-(1) The Legislature finds and declares that fires, earthquakes, floods, and tornadoes occur with enough frequency in this state that provision should be made to grant property tax relief to owners of real property adversely affected by such events.
+(1) The Legislature finds and declares that fires, earthquakes, floods, tornadoes, and other events causing significant property damage occur with enough frequency in this state that provision should be made to grant property tax relief to owners of real property adversely affected by such events.

 (2) For purposes of sections 77-1307 to 77-1309:

-(b) Destroyed real property means real property that suffers significant property damage as a result of a calamity occurring on or after January 1, 2019, and before July 1 of the current assessment year.
-Destroyed real property does not include property suffering significant property damage that is caused by the owner of the property; and
+(a) Damaged real property means real property that suffers significant property damage on or after January 1 and before July 1 of the current assessment year.
+Damaged real property does not include property suffering significant property damage that is caused by the owner of the property; and

-(i) Damage to an improvement exceeding twenty percent of the improvement's assessed value in the current tax year as determined by the county assessor;
+(i) Damage to an improvement exceeding twenty percent of the improvement's assessed value in the current tax year; or

-(ii) Damage to land exceeding twenty percent of a parcel's assessed land value in the current tax year as determined by the county assessor; or
+(ii) Damage to land exceeding twenty percent of the land's assessed value in the current tax year.